Below is a text only representation of the Patient Information Leaflet (ePIL).

 Tell your doctor immediately, or go to your nearest emergency department, if you experience:

-• flu-like symptoms and a rash on the face followed by an extended rash with a high temperature, increased levels of liver enzymes seen in blood tests and an increase in a type of white blood cell (eosinophilia) and enlarged lymph nodes (drug reaction with eosinophilia and systemic symptoms [DRESS])
+flu-like symptoms and a rash on the face followed by an extended rash with a high temperature, increased levels of liver enzymes seen in blood tests and an increase in a type of white blood cell (eosinophilia) and enlarged lymph nodes and the involvement of other body organs (Drug reaction with eosinophilia and systemic symptoms [DRESS])

 The most frequently reported side effects are nasopharyngitis, somnolence (sleepiness), headache, fatigue and dizziness.
 At the beginning of the treatment or at dose increase side effects like sleepiness, tiredness and dizziness may be more common.
 These effects should however decrease over time.